Martin D18 VS D28 Acoustic Guitar: How are they different?

 The biggest difference between these two guitars is the tone, where the D18 is the brighter of the two and far friendlier to fingerpicking and acoustic lead.
 The D28 is more powerful and rhythm focused, with a forward shifted bracing system that gives it a fuller bass response.

-As acoustic guitars get into the $2500 price range, you rarely have a quality concern or a feature to complain about.
-The Martin D18 and D28 both use all solid tonewood and produce a superior tone that works great with a condenser mic in a recording studio.
-Some describe these guitars as able to "mix themselves."
+Acoustic guitars in the $2500 price range rarely have a quality concern or a feature to complain about.
+The Martin D18 and D28 both use all solid tonewood and produce a superior tone that works great with a condenser mic in a studio.
+We'd summarize differences as follows:

 - D18 is brighter while the D28 is warmer

-- Mahogany back and sides in the D18 and East Indian Rosewood back and sides on the D28
+- Mahogany back/sides in the D18 and Rosewood back/sides in the D28

 - Forward shifted, non-scalloped bracing in the D28 and scalloped bracing in the D18